intel/scikit-learn-intelex/README.md

 ## Follow us on Medium

-We publish blogs on Medium, so [follow us](https://medium.com/intel-analytics-software/tagged/machine-learning) to learn tips and tricks for more efficient data analysis with help daal4py.
+We publish blogs on Medium, so [follow us](https://medium.com/intel-analytics-software/tagged/machine-learning) to learn tips and tricks for more efficient data analysis the help of daal4py.
 Here are our latest blogs:

 - [Improve the Performance of XGBoost and LightGBM Inference](https://medium.com/intel-analytics-software/improving-the-performance-of-xgboost-and-lightgbm-inference-3b542c03447e)
 - [Accelerate Kaggle Challenges Using Intel AI Analytics Toolkit](https://medium.com/intel-analytics-software/accelerate-kaggle-challenges-using-intel-ai-analytics-toolkit-beb148f66d5a)